 Research Overview

 Cutting-edge research in Artificial Intelligence (AI) requires considerable resources, including Graphics Processing Units (GPUs), data, and human resources.
 In this paper, we evaluate the relationship between these resources and the scientific advancement of foundation models (FM).
-We reviewed 6517 FM papers published between 2022 to 2024, and surveyed 229 first-authors to understand the impact of computing resources on scientific output.
+We reviewed 6,517 FM papers published between 2022–2024 and surveyed 229 first-authors to understand the impact of computing resources on scientific output.
 We find that increased computing is correlated with individual paper acceptance rates and national funding allocations, but is not correlated with research environment (academic or industrial), domain, or study methodology.

 Research Team